mike-tutkowski/ms-cse/README.md

 | 146 | 7 |
 | 181 | 61 |
 | 255 | 112 |

+* Note: Reminder that "Average Cost" when the transportType query parameter is set to FOR_HIRE will always be 0.00 because total cost does not exist in the data set of for-hire vehicles.

 ## Database Schema
 The database is composed of [two tables](https://github.com/mike-tutkowski/ms-cse/blob/master/sql/create_taxi_derby_db.sql).